TallKite/linnstrument-firmware/README.md

 #  UPDATING / UNINSTALLING

 IMPORTANT: Updating to a newer version of microLinn is done normally.
 Put the new .bin file next to the updater app, etc. But if you want to go back to an official (non-microtonal) version of the firmware, there's an extra step.
 Just before you run the updater, on the Global Settings screen, tap (don't long-press) the "Update OS" pad *twice* so that it turns red.
 This tells your LinnStrument to *uninstall* microLinn.
 This deletes all your microtonal data, necessary in order to avoid deleting your calibration data and all your user settings.

-Don't uninstall when updating to a newer version of microLinn, because you'll delete your microtonal data needlessly.
+Don't uninstall (avoid the red pad) when updating to a newer version of microLinn, because you'll delete your microtonal data needlessly.

 #  MAIN MENU